Excerpt:

 Video: Bishop Long and loyalty

 Men, he said, are different than women because they are made from the dirt.
-God, he said, made Adam from the dust of the earth.
+God, he said, made Adam from the dust of the earth."Men can look attractive when they're dirty," he wrote in "I Don't Want Delilah, I Need You!"

 "We see sweating, dirty, hardworking men on television all the time and we say to one another, 'There's a macho guy.'
 But women were not made from the earth.
 God made women to be lovely, gentle, clean and beautiful on the inside and outside.
 They are to be strong in character."